-3.5 Scheduling/Rescheduling Games - Only the Sport Commissioner or League President may reschedule games and set times and places for make-up games.
+4.3 Scheduling/Rescheduling Games - Only the Sport Commissioner or League President may reschedule games and set times and places for make-up games.
 Games shall be rescheduled for weather related cancellations only, lightning or other dangerous weather.
-If a game is called because of weather, we will use the high school rule, continuing the game from that point on.
+If a game is called because of weather, the game will resume from the point of cancellation.
 The game official will make that decision.
 We do not have rainouts in football.
 Make sure that you give ALL conflicts to your League President before the schedules are published.

-3.6 Officials - Officials are provided for all league games.
+4.4 Officials - Officials are provided for all league games.
 If, for any reason, there is no official present, the game will not be played and will be rescheduled by the League President.
-Officials must receive a copy of SVAA rulebook.

-3.7 Exceptions - These rules, hopefully, are designed for the general attitudes that prevail with SVAA.
+4.5 Exceptions - These rules, hopefully, are designed for the general attitudes that prevail with SVAA.
 However, exceptions do arise that must be addressed.
 If, during the course of the season, the need arises for rule modification that is beneficial to the league in general, the League President shall document the proposed changes in writing and submit them to the Sport Commissioner.
 The Sport Commissioner must gain Board approval prior to enacting any rule change.